Alexander Rodtschenko and Aleksandr Rodchenko

 This catalog is nicely put together with tons of illustrations (several of which I hadn't seen before) and the printing is good but I think the Museum of Modern Art catalog from 1998 is better in terms of production.
 Unfortunately the essays are not translated from German but what do I expect from a German catalog.
 Published by Nicolai.

-or a good book on Rodchenko's photography there is also Aleksandr Rodchenko: The New Moscow published in 1998 by Schirmer Mosel.
+For a good book on Rodchenko's photography there is also Aleksandr Rodchenko: The New Moscow published in 1998 by Schirmer Mosel.

 Margarita Tupitsyn, the art historian who seems to contribute fine essays to all books on Russian artists contributes an introduction.

-The last book I will mention (not really a whole hearted review, just a mention) is called The Avant-Garde in Russia 1910-1930: New Perspectives.
-This is
+The last book I will mention (not really a whole hearted review, just a mention) is called The Avant-Garde in

-from a whole slew of authors.
+I like this title less for the illustrations, which are all in varying degrees of lousy quality black and white, and more for the good essays from a whole slew of authors.
 I am sure there are a whole host of books on the subject but I find the structure of this one good for starting anywhere you open the book.
 It also features a cool cover design which drew my attention from the get go.

 Ok...one last lazy mention (not a review).
-If you are interested in reading Rodchenko's writings on art, his letters, diaries and such you should check out
+If you are interested in reading Rodchenko's writings on art, his letters, diaries and such you should check out Experiments for the Future published by the MoMA in 2004.
+It can be gotten for around $12.00 hardcover as it has been remaindered.

 Special thank you to Ed Grazda for lugging a copy of the Nicolai catalog back from Germany.